ji7000639/Web3Drainer/Web3 Unveiled-Auto-Generating Permits with Web3 Drainer Services.md

 ## Assembling the Parameters for a 'Permit'

 Typically, you'll need parameters like `name`, `version`, and `nonce`.
 But is the ABI for `nonce` always the same?
 Not quite.
 There are several variations to look out for, such as `['nonces', '_nonces', 'nonce', 'getNonce']`.
 It's possible to make individual requests for these functions to retrieve the corresponding values, thus...

+Some might point out that I have not yet addressed DAI tokens, which indeed require special handling.
+To illustrate, much of what has been discussed can be found implemented in repositories like [1inch/permit-signed-approvals-utils](https://github.com/1inch/permit-signed-approvals-utils).
+This repository can be a starting point, one that you can modify to automatically generate the necessary signatures for permits.

+Stay with us as we peel back the layers of Web3 drainer services, offering insights and practical knowledge in the articles to come.